mitali-21/Image-Reader-for-the-Visually-Impaired/README.md

 # AI Powered Image Reader for the Visually Impaired

-The AI Powered Image Reader is an accessibility-focused mobile application designed to assist visually impaired users in reading textual content from images.
-The app uses OCR (Optical Character Recognition) to extract text and TTS (Text-to-Speech) to read it aloud, enabling a seamless reading experience.

-# 📷 Image Reader – AI-Based Accessibility App

 **Image Reader** is an accessibility-focused mobile application designed to assist visually impaired users in reading textual content from images.
 The app uses **OCR (Optical Character Recognition)** to extract text and **TTS (Text-to-Speech)** to read it aloud, enabling a seamless reading experience.